XTRF has 'Spanish (Latin America)' added as default for Spanish language.

-XTRF is integrated with various CAT tools.
-In order to communicate what language pair is used in a given shared project, ISO codes are used.
+In order to communicate with CAT Tools about what language pair is used in a given shared Project, ISO codes are used.

 Spanish (Latin America) is a locale that brings all Latin American dialects under one language code.
 It is frequently used in localization but not every CAT tool recognizes that.

-If you do not see it on your system, one of the following 3 actions may be required:
+If you can't see it on your system, one of the following actions may be required:

-- it may require checking the Active box next to that language in System Values,
+- Checking if the Active box is checked next to that language in Configuration Menu > System Values (Advanced) > Languages > Edit,

 A language card in XTRF consists of the following fields: